TheFuZiOnZz/Research-Dashboard/World Politics/United States/2017-21 Donald Trump/2016-19 Mueller’s Special Counsel Investigation.md

       `The Russian attorney who spoke at the meeting, Natalia Veselnitskaya, had previously worked for the Russian government and maintained a relationship with that government throughout this period of time.
 She claimed that funds derived from illegal activities in Russia were provided to Hillary Clinton and other Democrats.
 Trump Jr. requested evidence to support those claims, but Veselnitskaya did not provide such information.
 She and her associates then turned to a critique of the origins of the Magnitsky Act, a 2012 statute that imposed financial and travel sanctions on Russian officials and that resulted in a retaliatory ban on adoptions of Russian children.
 Trump Jr. suggested that the issue could be revisited when and if candidate Trump was elected.
 After the election, Veselnitskaya made additional efforts to follow up on the meeting, but the Trump Transition Team did not engage.` - [Report On The Investigation Into Russian Interference In The 2016 Presidential Election, U.S. Department of Justice, 2019](https://www.justice.gov/archives/sco/file/1373816/download)
 - The Mueller Report lays out that Veselnitskaya has a history of connections to Putin and Russian Government officials
     - `From approximately 1998 until 2001, Veselnitskaya worked as a prosecutor for the Central Administrative District of the Russian Prosecutor’s Office, and she continued to perform government-related work and maintain ties to the Russian government following her departure.
 She lobbied and testified about the Magnitsky Act, which imposed financial sanctions and travel restrictions on Russian officials and which was named for a Russian tax specialist who exposed a fraud and later died in a Russian prison.
 Putin called the statute “a purely political, unfriendly act,” and Russia responded by barring a list of current and former U.S. officials from entering Russia and by halting the adoption of Russian children by U.S. citizens.
 Veselnitskaya performed legal work for Denis Katsyv, the son of Russian businessman Peter Katsyv, and for his company Prevezon Holdings Ltd., which was a defendant in a civil-forfeiture action alleging the laundering of proceeds from the fraud exposed by Magnitsky.
 She also appears to have been involved in an April 2016 approach to a U.S. congressional delegation in Moscow offering “confidential information” from “the Prosecutor General of Russia” about “interactions between certain political forces in our two countries.”` - [Report On The Investigation Into Russian Interference In The 2016 Presidential Election, U.S. Department of Justice, 2019](https://www.justice.gov/archives/sco/file/1373816/download)
+# Obstruction of Justice
-# Trump Campaign’s Response to Reports About Russian Support for Trump
+## Trump Campaign’s Response to Reports About Russian Support for Trump
 - On 26 February 2016, Reuters reported Russian ties to Flynn.
     - `Donald Trump is receiving foreign policy advice from a former U.S. military intelligence chief who wants the United States to work more closely with Russia to resolve global security issues, according to three sources.`